-In the 2008-2009 school year, our school created its own curriculum called The Continuum.
-Together with a Curriculum Consultant, all of our teachers worked to identify the specific skills, from Toddlers to K-5’s, that students should cultivate during their years at our school.
-These skills, or objectives for skill acquisition, follow national and state standards, are research-based, and, most importantly, are developmentally appropriate.
-In addition, we review, refine and update these objectives each year based on teacher feedback.
+Our school continually revises our curriculum to identify the specific skills that students should cultivate during their years at our school.
+These skills and objectives for skill acquisition follow national and state standards, incorporate the research-based GELDS (Georgia Early Learning and Development Standards), and, most importantly, are developmentally appropriate.

-Some objectives appear every year!
-These objectives move a child along a continuum of Introduction, Endeavor, Intermittent Success and Mastery as a child moves through each age level of the school.
+Some skills and objectives may appear each year a child is in school!
+This acknowledges a child’s progress along a continuum of introduction, endeavor, intermittent success and mastery as he moves through each level of the school.
 Objectives and skills are taught through a variety of methods, providing opportunities for children to explore and experience, as well as, to develop at their own pace.

 Our most important job is to foster the development of each child in a way that complements the child’s own unique learning style and encourages a love of learning that will last a lifetime.
 The Biblical values and developmental objectives that students learn at Sandy Springs UMC Preschool will give them the basis they need for a lifetime of success.

 In 2015, we added STEAM to our Curriculum.
-Once a week, a teacher visits each class to introduce, in an age-appropriate manner, the concepts of Science, Technology, Engineering, Art & Math.
+The concepts of Science, Technology, Engineering, Art & Math and reinforced through a variety of hands-on learning opportunities available to every age.
 Children have made their own snow and elephant toothpaste (chemical reactions), investigated magnets, explored nature, created “slime” (a polymer), talked about symmetry– and had a ball!!
 This addition has been overwhelmingly positively received by both students and parents alike!

 ADAPTIVE LEARNING CENTER